Geoff Walden

 Walpersberg.gif (31781 bytes)

 Artist's concept of the site, based on the aerial photographs.
-The massive concrete bunkers can be seen along the bottom of the slope. (from Joan David, "Sky Spies," in Flying, Vol. 37 (1945), page 42)
+The massive concrete bunkers can be seen along the bottom of the slope.
+The large buildings ran from east-west (right-left): Bunker 4, Hall 3, Bunker 1, Workshop 1, Bunker 0, Workshop 2, Bunker2.
+Just to the left of Bunker 2 was the bottom of the ramp for lifting the finished aircraft up the slope to the runway on top of the hill.
+(Note: This page uses the bunker numbering scheme shown in the 1945 CIOS Report, which differs somewhat from modern references.) (from Joan David, "Sky Spies," in Flying, Vol. 37 (1945), page 42)

 Partial view of the REIMAHG site today, as seen from the southeast.
 The large concrete bunker seen on the right, above the village of Großeutersdorf, was Bunker 4.
 This long bunker can be seen near the right side of the site drawing above.
 Further remains can be seen to the left in this photo.

 Compare this 1945 photo of Bunker 4 to a similar view of the remains of Bunker 4 today.
 The roof has been collapsed, and only parts of the front and back walls remain.
-Bunker 4 was the largest, measuring 100 meters long and 15 meters wide, and it is the largest ruin remaining at the REIMAHG site.
-The tail of the Me 262 was assembled in Bunker 4.
-(National Archives, RG 111-SC 203644)
+The photos below show the state of the ruin of Bunker 4 today.
+Bunker 4 was the largest, measuring some 100 meters long and 15 meters wide, and it is the largest ruin remaining at the REIMAHG site.
+The fuselage of the Me 262 was assembled in Bunker 4.
+(National Archives, RG 111-SC 203644) Note: Some modern sources call this Bunker 1, but the 1945 CIOS Report refers to this building as Bunker 4.

-Part of the rear wall of Bunker 4, showing the former entrance to one of the tunnels, going back into the hillside.
-The assembly bunkers were originally wooden hangars, which were covered by reinforced concrete some 3 meters (10 feet) thick.
+The rear wall of Bunker 4 shows the former entrance to one of the tunnels going back into the hillside.
+The assembly bunkers were originally wooden hangars, which were later covered by reinforced concrete some 3 meters (10 feet) thick.

 A memorial has been placed on the side of Bunker 4 by the Association for the Preservation of the History of REIMAHG, to honor the memory of the forced laborers who worked and died there.